-On the first Friday of every month (and on other selected days), we run campus tours for prospective students and their friends and family.
+On the first and third Friday of every month (from September 2020), we run campus tours for prospective students and their friends and family.

 Book a guided heritage tour to learn more about our campus’s rich history, dating back to 1850.
 The cost is $15 per person, or $8 for senior citizens.

 The one-hour tour highlights the stunning architecture of the Camperdown Campus and delves into the background of renowned sites including the Quadrangle, Great Hall, MacLaurin Hall, Nicholson and Macleay museums.